-Utah's Original Oktoberfest.
+Utah's Original Oktoberfest is back.

 It’s about more than just bending elbows.
 Oktoberfest at Snowbird is a family-friendly affair with activities, food, and, of course, brews for days — weeks actually.
 The highly-anticipated festival begins late-August and lasts through mid-October, taking place every Saturday and Sunday, along with Labor Day.
-It’s probably the greatest beer festival Utah has to offer, so don’t miss out!

 Snowbird’s Oktoberfest attracts thousands of visitors each year making it one of the largest festivals in Utah.
 Admission to Oktoberfest is free and the event runs from Noon - 6 pm.

 Don’t miss the live music with traditional-esque German music (and a few dancing guests) in the large food tent.
 The famous Alphorns billow beautiful notes from Hidden Peak daily at 3 pm.